 Use the arrows to scroll between the weekly challenges.

-There are four weekly challenges to get your teeth into.
+There are four challenges to get your teeth into.
 If you complete all four challenges you will receive the European Antibiotic Awareness Day (EAAD) learning campaign badge in your Badge collection in My CPPE.

 Don't forget to sign up using the button below and encourage your colleagues and friends to take part too.